-The Louisiana state oil production, excluding federal OCS, showed an average decline of 1.8% per year over the past ten years, but actual year-to-year change varies widely.
-Hurricanes Katrina and Rita caused a 17.57% decline in oil production in FY2005/06; the recovery from the weather disaster and rising oil prices caused increases in production volumes in FY2006/07 and FY2007/08.
+The Louisiana state oil production, excluding federal OCS, showed an average decline of 2.3% per year over the past five years, but actual year-to-year change varies widely.
+The recovery from the hurricanes Katrina and Rita disaster, and rising oil prices caused increases in FY2007/08 production volumes.
 Hurricanes Gustav and Ike caused a 10.91% decline in FY2008/09.
 A plunge in oil prices in FY2009/10 kept the production declining.
 The delayed recovery from weather disasters and new production from enhanced oil recovery in old oil fields increased FY2010/11 production.
-Production from enhanced oil recovery fields, initial production from oil shale formations, and high oil prices increased production in FY2011/12.
-In FY2012/13, the falling oil prices slowed the production increase.
-In FY2013/14, the continuously falling oil prices and production difficulties in the oil shale formations reversed the increase in oil production trends, and in FY2014/15, the decline continued, due to low prices, lower demand, and high oil inventory in stock.
-The Department of Natural Resources (DNR) Technology Assessment Division short-term model projects a decline in oil production over the next five years, if crude oil prices stay below \$45 per barrel and no major weather disruptions occur.
+Production from enhanced oil recovery fields, initial production from oil shale formations, and high oil prices increased production in In FY2013/14, the consistent oil prices and production difficulties in the oil shale FY2011/12. formations reversed the increase in oil production trends.
+In FY2014/15, the decline continued, due to lower oil prices, lower demand, and high oil inventory in stock.
+In FY2015/16, the decline continued due to low oil prices and shifting oil exploration from Louisiana to oil shale plays in Texas or North Dakota.
+Their oil wells produce a better rate returns to investment.
+The Department of Natural Resources (DNR) Technology Assessment Division short-term model projects oil production decline over the next five years.
+Assuming crude oil prices would stay below \$55 per barrel and no major weather disruptions occur.
 Figure 1 shows the projections for the next five years.
-If prices go over \$45 per barrel for an extended period, the projections will be closer to the high case trend.
+If prices go over \$60 per barrel for an extended period, the projections will be closer to the high case trend.